ankudinov/vscode-devcontainers-intro/marp_slides/slides.md

 - Execute `make demo02` to run it
 - Targets:
   - Devcontainer will start automatically
-  - The container will be created from Dockerfile to add some packages: sshpass, curl, iptools-ping
+  - The container will be created from Dockerfile to add some packages: sshpass, curl, iptools-ping.
+You can use devcontainer apt features to install packages, but modifying Docker file can be more convenient
   - `indent-rainbow` extension will be automatically installed to provide ident highlights
   - Docker container name will be changed from random to `demo02-devcontainer`
 - Used devcontainer.json keys: